Philadelphia - Washington DC (139 miles)

 This unique building complex is one of the most famous in Toronto, and also the home of the city's municipal government.

 Toronto's CN Tower is a Canadian icon and one of the most recognizable North American buildings.
 Made entirely of concrete, this massive monolith was the tallest structure in the world at the time of its completion in 1976.

 Admission (Optional): Adult $43; Child (4-12 yrs) $31.50; Senior (Over 65 yrs) $38.50; tax included

 Just south of the CN Tower in Toronto, you will find Ripley's Aquarium, opened in 2013.
 It is divided into nine galleries, each themed after a specific marine environment, showcasing the diverse animals that live in each.

-around Jan - Mar, visit Ripley's Aquarium when the Mariposa Toronto Harbour Cruise is closed
+In winter, we will visit Ripley's Aquarium when the Mariposa Toronto Harbour Cruise is closed.

 Admission (Optional): Adult $39.55; Child (6-13 yrs) $27.40; Child (3-5 yrs) $13.56; Senior (Over 65 yrs) $27.40